-Erythrocyte lysis was performed using BD Pharm LyseTM purchased form BD Pharmingen.
-10x RBC buffer was diluted using distilled water kept at room temperature.
-3 ml of 1x RBC lysis buffer were used to treat bone marrow cells derived from one mouse.
-Bone marrow cells were washed with 1x PBS and centrifuged at RT for 10 min at 1300 rpm.
-Pellets were incubated for 15 min at RT with appropriate amount of lysis buffer and then centrifuged at RT for 10 min at 1300 rpm.
-Cell pellets were then washed with 1x PBS to remove traces of lysis buffer and broken erythrocytes.
+Erythrocyte lysis was performed using BD Pharm Lyse (BD Pharmingen). $10 \times \text{RBC}$ lysis buffer (BD Biosciences) was diluted using distilled water and kept at room temperature.
+3 ml 1× RBC lysis buffer was used to treat bone marrow cells derived from one mouse.
+Bone marrow cells were washed with 1× PBS and centrifuged at room temperature for 10 min at 1300 rpm (300 g).
+Pellets were incubated for 15 min at room temperature with 3 ml lysis buffer and then centrifuged at room temperature for 10 min at 1300 rpm.
+Cell pellets were then washed with 1× PBS to remove traces of lysis buffer and broken erythrocytes.